steeb-k/seed-sync-binaries/README.md

 ![SEED Sync Header Image](seed-header.png)
 Public **release artifacts** for **SEED Sync** — the Linux tarball, the macOS app bundle, and the Windows installer.
-This repo holds binaries only; the source lives in the source repo.
+This repo holds binaries only; the source can be found at [seed-sync](https://github.com/steeb-k/seed-sync).

 ## Install/Update/Uninstall
 ### Windows